jeffdgr8/kotbase/docs/getting-started.md

 ### iOS App :fontawesome-brands-apple:

-The iOS app uses SwiftUI.
+The iOS app is in the `iosApp` directory.
+It is an Xcode project and uses SwiftUI for its UI.

 ??? info "Run"